The Cult of Ant & Dec

 The Cult of Ant & Dec is the third and final studio album released by British duo Ant & Dec, previously known as PJ & Duncan.
 The album was recorded during 1996 and 1997, and included the single "When I Fall in Love".
-The album was released in May 1997 and peaked at number 15 on the UK Albums Chart, and was later certified Silver by the BPI.
+The album was released in May 1997 and peaked at number 15 on the UK Albums Chart.

 Background and recording

 For the release of their third studio album, Ant & Dec decided to drop their character names of PJ & Duncan, and continue recording under their real names.
 Recording began in April 1996, with the duo's long-time collaborator Ray Hedges.
 Hedges penned the tracks "Just a Little Love" and "Better Watch Out" for the album, as well as producing covers of "Game of Love" and "All I Have to Do Is Dream".
 In an attempt to break Europe and Asia, "All I Have to Do Is Dream" was released as a single in June 1996, to moderate success in Germany and South Korea.
 "Better Watch Out" was then released as the album's international lead single in August 1996, receiving moderate success in the United Kingdom.

-Due to Hedges' involvement in the recording of Boyzone's second studio album, A Different Beat, he was unable to continue writing with the duo, who were instead referred to songwriter Richard Stannard, who penned their next single, "When I Fall In Love".
+Due to Hedges' involvement in the recording of Boyzone's second studio album, A Different Beat, he was unable to continue writing with the duo, who were instead referred to songwriter Richard Stannard, who penned their next single, "When I Fall in Love".
 A large block of the album was produced by Stannard, with co-production from Pete Davis and Matt Rowe.
 Rob Kean and Tony Vickers also co-produced two tracks for the album, "Bound" and "Cloud Nine".

 The final recording sessions for the album saw the duo hook up with songwriter Wayne Hector and production supremo Steve Mac, who helped pen the final two tracks for the album: "Falling" and "Crazy".
 However, the release of "Falling" as a single was the decision that subsequently ended their British musical career.
 The track was pulled from the British charts under the instruction of their record label, Telstar Records, after claims of copyright infringement were made, brought about by a pop duo, 'And all because...', who were also managed by Ant and Dec's management team.
 The duo claimed that Ant & Dec had stolen the song from them, and released it without their consent.
 Subsequently, Telstar Records decided not to renew their existing contract, and they were dropped from the label.